cunka/Kurzweil-Object-View/README.md

 The top navigation bar has two buttons for loading files, called "NFO" & "Browse".
 To open and view a PC3 or Forte file, select the "Browse button".

 1. Click the Browse button.
-2. Find the file _(must have either a .PC3 .P3K .P3A .FOR file extension)_
+2. Find the file _(must have either a .PC3 .P3K .P3A .PLE .FOR file extension)_
 3. Click Open.

 ![](images/ObjectView_navbar.png)